aaustin56/ade_aust_portfolio/README.md

 ## 👋 About Me

 Hi!
 I'm Adrienne, an aspiring full-stack developer with a passion for technology, creativity, and lifelong learning.
-I currently work in the healthcare industry as a Health Information Management Tech I, but I'm transitioning into web development through the FreeCodeCamp certified full-stack development curriculum.
+I currently work in the healthcare industry as a Health Information Management Tech I, but I'm interested in transitioning to web development through the FreeCodeCamp certified full-stack development curriculum.

 ## 💻 Skills